wso2-attic/docs-ciam-cloud/en/docs/references/org-domains-urls.md

     --data-urlencode 'switching_organization=3bbea6c7-b428-4d95-bf48-8ff2d421c0c6'
     ```

-According to the OAuth 2.0 flow, to get an access token for a particular organization, we needed to authenticate against it by verifying the client and providing the user consent.
-And to get an access token for another organization, we need to follow the same process.
-But here we have used a customized grant called, organzation_switch, where we can use that token for the authorization of another organization's resources without verifying client or user consent for that organization.

 ## Organization Domain

-The domain of an Organization is represented by an Organization Domain, sometimes called a User Email Domain.
+The domain of an organization is represented by an organization domain, sometimes called a user email domain.